The City of Dawson Creek is proud of its Leisure Access Program.

 What is a Trusted Partner?

 Per the Leisure Access Policy, a Trusted Partner can be a Social Service Agency, a Government Agency, or a Non-Profit organization working with an individual or family who is capable of verifying the applicant’s income status AND that they are a permanent resident.
+Trusted Partners are organizations that you work with/work with you.

 How long do I have to wait till I know if I’m approved?